panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

-In case if the second (divisor) argument is `0`, the function returns a rejected promise because it is not possible to divide by `0`.
+If the second (divisor) argument is `0`, the function returns a rejected promise because division by `0` is not possible.

 Ok, having the helper function defined, let's divide some numbers.